DB RTD Connection Wizard

 Step 4.
 Selecting Fields and Aggregates

-Select fields to get aggregated values in the leftmost column S and the fields used keys in the rightmost column W.
+Choose fields for aggregated values in the leftmost column (S) and key fields in the rightmost column (W).

 DB RTD Connection Wizard - Choose Fields